s-weigand/vscode-github-code-owners/README.md

 ### Status bar

 Shows the first code owner.
-Click to see all code owners.
+Click to see matching line in CODEOWNERS file.

 ![no code owners](./images/none.png)
 ![one user code owner](./images/user.png)